 Drip look is a U-shaped jog on the cable that you can make between the wall surface and the speaker terminals.
 Drip loops help to run the water(from outside) down to the cable and drip off the bottom of the loop.

 We are almost at the end of our process.
 By now, you should be done with all the hassles regarded to wiring.
-Now, take the speaker and make a proper housing for it.
-Make sure to keep it on such a space where it’s protected from dust and rain.
+Now, take the speakers and make a proper housing for it.
+Make sure to keep it in such a space where it’s protected from dust and rain.